sweetsatya/satyamuse.com/inputs/lyrics/edge_of_chaos.md

 It’s watching me and you

 Are we like cellular automata
-To the Gods above us?
+To the gods above us?
 We grow, procreate, self-annihilate
 We rise and fall
 We’re neither random nor regular